As you are reading this post, you probably are in need of compelling content.

 Ghostwriter

 It is where the ghostwriter comes into play.
 It’s prevalent in the celebrity/sports environment.
-People there are famous but not necessarily gifted in terms of writing hire a ghostwriter to share their story.
+People there are famous but not necessarily gifted in terms of writing so they hire a ghostwriter to share their story.

-The ghostwriter’s job is controversial because of the moral rights.
+The ghostwriter’s job is controversial because of moral rights.
 In theory, moral rights cannot be transferred or sold.
 In practice – it happens.

-What do You Need From a Copywriter as a Business Owner?
+What Do You Need From a Copywriter as a Business Owner?

 You cannot simply go to a copywriter and tell them: “I need 10 blog posts.”

 You need a plan.
+Regardless if you have hiring managers or not.

 Ideally, you want to find a copywriter that specializes in the type of copy that you require.